SaifulSaif007/Hetrogeneous-Recyclerview/README.md

-# Hetrogeneous-Recyclerview
+# Recyclerview with hetrogeneous items

 Recyclerview with various view type items

-Using two types of object for recycler
+Using two types of object for recyclerview -
- 1) Noraml Post
+1) Normal Post
 2) Post with Image

+---

   * Used Static DataStore for generating the data
   * Handled item click event

 # Screen Shot